reboxer/discord-oauth2/README.md

 `responseType`: The response type, either code or token (token is for client-side web applications only).
 Defaults to code.

 `state`: A unique cryptographically secure string (https://discord.com/developers/docs/topics/oauth2#state-and-security).

+`permissions`: The permissions number for the bot invite (only with bot scope) (https://discord.com/developers/docs/topics/permissions).

+`guildId`: The guild id to pre-fill the bot invite (only with bot scope).

+`disableGuildSelect`: Disallows the user from changing the guild for the bot invite, either true or false (only with bot scope).

 ```js
 const crypto = require('crypto')